xiBread/oscarlv.com/src/content/writing/poetry/burnout.md

 You decide you will never be like them.

-Until, before your eyes they rise from ashes of capability, who is left bot you to scold?
+Until, before your eyes they rise from ashes of capability, who is left but you to scold?
 Your very own potential has slipped through your fingers.
 Gifts left far from behind.